QIICR/DICOM4QI/instructions.md

 2. **Write task**: Generate a dataset of the type in question.
 The dataset will be used to test interoperability of your platform with the other platforms participating in the connectathon.

-Your submission **must** include the details about the platform you used to generate the results (name, version).
+Your submission **must** include the details about the platform you used to generate the results (name of the product/platform, version).
 If your platform is available publicly, please include access instructions.

 The details for the individual object types follow in the subsequent sections.